UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/gaussian/index.md

 ## Access

 In order to access Gaussian and Gaussview, you will need to belong to a special group called **g03**.
 You can request to be added by [submitting a help ticket](../../../support_and_training/consulting_services/).
-This is a constraint in Gaussian that other modules do not have.
+This is a constraint specific to Gaussian that other modules do not have.

 ## GPU Notes